boozallen/sdp-labs/try-it-out/docs/pages/troubleshooting.rst

 Troubleshooting
 ---------------------

-On this guide, we'll be going over what we think might be some of the problems you might encounter while running our Try It Out Lab as well as a potential solution to get past it.
+On this page, we'll be going over what we think might be some of the problems you might encounter while running our Try It Out Lab as well as potential solutions to get past them.

 ============================
 Deploy the DevOps Tools Page